Have you always wanted to learn how to make your own tempeh? Then this article is for you!

 Tempeh is one of those unique fermentations that shakes up most westerners and throws them out of their comfort zone.

-Common in Indonesia, where it is produced traditionally.
-It's a bit like "Indonesian Brie" if one judges it according to its mycelium (the name of the moss produced by mold) shape.
+Common in Indonesia, where it is produced traditionally, it's a bit like "Indonesian Brie cheese" if one judges it according to its mycelium (the name of the moss produced by mold) covering.

 It's like instant gratification!